GenRockeR/freeradius/README.md

 * [mac] is used to allow only certain devices to be used by certain users in certain vlans
 * this corresponds to the implementation (in python) called freepydius under the mods-config/python folder

-the following json represents a routing definition
+the following json represents a routing definition, prod.* and dev.* would be users, the 1234567890ab represents a MAC-device authenticating
 ```
 vim /etc/raddb/mods-config/python/network.json
 ---